iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 The IQM Star architecture includes computational resonators as additional QPU components.
 Because the resonator is not a real qubit, the standard Qiskit transpiler does not know how to compile for it.

+FIXME better explanation needed

+One needs to use :class:`.MoveGate` instructions to move qubit states to and from the resonators.
+The standard Qiskit transpiler does not know to use the MOVE gate.

 Thus, we have a custom scheduling plugin that adds the necessary :class:`.MoveGate` instructions where necessary.
 This plugin is executed automatically when you use the Qiskit transpiler.